KT1640009/KT1640009.github.io/notebook.md

 ## Flutter Notes

 ###  What is Flutter?
-- Definition:
+- Definition: A framework made by google for biulding apps that work on a web, Android, and IOS-with one codebase.
 - Why is it useful?
+Uses the DART Programming language.

 ---